Wondering what to do in Hua Hin? Here’s 7 outdoor activities you don’t want to miss.

 Mountain biking has skyrocketed in popularity in Hua Hin over recent years.
 There are now several schools and clubs operating in the area, working hard to maintain trails in the jungle-clad mountains just outside of the city.

 On top of that, Hua Hin is often used as a tour stop for the Loose Riders Gravity Series, one other thing making downhill mountain biking in Hua Hin especially popular.

 Most of the downhill mountain biking trails in Hua Hin have been forged up in the hills to the west of the downtown area, reachable after little more than a 15 minute bike ride from the city center.

-As well as downhill mountain biking, there are also plenty of opportunities for cross-country and enduro mountain biking in Hua Hin, too.
+But it ain’t just adrenaline pumping downhill trails that Hua Hin has on offer, there are also plenty of opportunities for cross-country and enduro mountain biking around the city, too.

 It’s possible to go mountain biking in Hua Hin at most times of the year, although there are short periods during the rainy season (July-October) when the trails become slick with mud from all the downpour.
 Before planning a trip at that time of year, we advise contacting one of the local schools to find out the current condition of the trails for mountain biking in Hua Hin.

 Best place to go mountain biking in Hua Hin